atingupta2005/Python-Programming-with-Ansible/Hands-on/04/01-Facts-and-magic-variables/Readme.md

     - inventory_hostname

  - Other useful magic variables refer to the current play or playbook
-  - ansible_play_batch
-    - is a list of hostnames that are in scope for the current ‘batch’ of the play.
-  - ansible_playbook_python
-    - is the path to the python executable used to invoke the Ansible command line tool.

   - inventory_dir
     - is the pathname of the directory holding Ansible’s inventory host file.
   - inventory_file